Synonym(s)

 - Colistin (gram-negative rods; reserved for special situations; neuro- and nephrotoxicity; rapid development of resistance)

-Ethambutol (tubercle bacteria, neurotoxic)
+Ethambutol (tubercle bacilli, neurotoxic)

 Antibiotics with inhibition of bacterial protein synthesis